1.2 Million Minutes of Teaching, Now Build with Us, & Podcast Teaser with JP Hong

 Over the last little while, we’ve hit a couple of milestones that made me stop for a second.
 We recently passed 5,000 members in the community, and over the last 12 months we’ve also crossed 1 million minutes of learning on the platform.

-Those numbers are exciting, obviously, but more than that, they’re a reminder that this has become part of people’s actual training.
-It’s not just somewhere you find on search once and forget about.
-People are coming back, reading properly, revising, checking things before cases, and using it in the middle of real working weeks.
+Those numbers are exciting, but more than that, they show the platform has become part of people’s actual training.
+It’s not something they find once and forget.
+They’re coming back, reading properly, revising, checking things before cases, and using it during real working weeks.
 That means a lot to us.

 • Why something is done a certain way.